Inputs of nutrients

 Unusual phytoplankton event (updated 2010)

-Bacterioplankton growth (updated 2019)
+Bacterioplankton growth (updated 2024)

 2.2 Policy relevance

 As a follow-up to the original Baltic Sea Action Plan (2007), a revised HELCOM nutrient reduction scheme was adopted in the 2013 HELCOM Ministerial Declaration (HELCOM 2013a) in which reduction requirements for nitrogen inputs to the Baltic Proper, Gulf of Finland and Kattegat and for phosphorus inputs to the Baltic Proper, Gulf of Finland and Gulf of Riga were set.
 The HELCOM nutrient reduction scheme defines maximum allowable inputs (MAI) of nutrients, which indicate the maximum level of inputs of water- and airborne nitrogen and phosphorus to Baltic Sea sub-basins that can be allowed in order to obtain good status in terms of eutrophication.
 This core indicator presents progress in the different Baltic Sea sub-basins towards reaching these maximum annual nutrient inputs levels.
-The updated Baltic Sea Action Plan 2021 reconfirmed the MAIs and their achievement for all sub-basins as the key prerequisite for achieving the ecological objective of a Baltic Sea unaffected by eutrophication and contains measures to track and assess the progress towards maximum allowable inputs (HELCOM 2021).
+The updated Baltic Sea Action Plan 2021 reconfirmed the MAIs and their achievement for all sub-basins as the key prerequisite for achieving the ecological objective of a Baltic Sea unaffected by eutrophication and contains measures to follow up and assess the progress towards maximum allowable inputs (HELCOM 2021).

-The progress of countries in reaching their share of the country-wise allocation of nutrient reduction targets is assessed separately in a follow-up system based on nutrient input ceilings (NIC) country per Baltic Sea sub basins, as included in the updated BSAP (HELCOM, 2021).
+The progress of countries in reaching their share of the country-wise allocation of nutrient reduction targets is assessed separately in a follow-up system based on nutrient input ceilings (NIC) country per Baltic Sea sub basins, as included in the updated BSAP 2021 (HELCOM, 2021).
 Relevance figure 2 illustrates how the nutrient reduction scheme fits into the HELCOM causal framework DAPSIM, providing a conceptual management framework through which key elements can be detailed and evaluated.
 Setting individual indicators (or components of indicators) within a causal framework support the BSAP by providing additional information that can facilitate the follow up on how actions and measures impact on other socioeconomic and state variables (HELCOM 2020).

 Relevance figure 2.
 The conceptual approach for a HELCOM causal framework – DAPSIM with drivers, activities, pressures, state, impact and measures.
 Here the quantitative targets of MAI and Nutrient Input Ceilings country by sub-basin are within the Pressures.